 A management degree can help you keep up with these changes and facilitate organizational improvements that enhance staff performance and financial results.
 Benedictine’s Master of Science in Management and Organizational Behavior specializes in training the next generation of servant leaders who exact positive and lasting change within their teams and organizations.
 Our graduates are adept at changing a company’s culture, improving morale, retaining great employees, reducing turnover, and balancing staff expectations against the company’s policies and resources.

-As a Benedictine graduate with an MS in Management and Organizational Behavior, you will be able to excel in numerous career paths.
+As a Benedictine graduate with an online MS in Management and Organizational Behavior, you will be able to excel in numerous career paths.
 A graduate degree in management and organizational behavior prepares you to assume important leadership roles in business, government and civic organizations, or you may prefer the variety and flexibility of working as an independent management consultant.
 Whichever path your career may take, this degree will help you gain valuable management skills and knowledge of human behavior that you can put to use in the workplace to manage the human side of business and advance your career.
 Discover some of the potential career paths below.

-Career Options for Organizational Behavior Graduates
+Organizational Behavior Management Jobs for Graduates

 Management analysts, or management consultants, advise organizations on how to improve their profit, performance and efficiency.
-Some consultants focus specifically on organizational behavior or organization development and specialize in the human aspect of business including change management, improving productivity and human capital development.
+Some consultants focus specifically on organizational behavior or organization development and specialize in the human aspect of business, including change management, improving productivity and human capital development.
 They provide an external, objective assessment of an organization and develop strategic recommendations to improve.
-This career requires a mix of analytic, creative and problem solving abilities, as well as strong communication, interpersonal and time-management skills.
+This career requires a mix of analytic, creative and problem-solving abilities, as well as strong communication, interpersonal and time-management skills.

 Human Resources Professionals